How to get started with guitar

 There are many reasons why the guitar is such a popular instrument to learn to play; it’s versatile, great to compose songs with, and relatively easy to learn.
 But rocking out like a great takes some dedication, passion and flare.
 Yet, every great guitarist started as a beginner.

-Here are our top steps to getting started: –
+Here are our top steps to getting started with guitar: –

 1. Select an acoustic or electric guitar.